 The Academy Trust will regularly review the Behaviour Policy and associated procedures, to ensure their continuing appropriateness and effectiveness.
-The review will take place in consultation with the Academies, Local Advisory Boards, Headteachers, staff and parents/carers.
+The review will take place in consultation with the Academies, Local Advisory Boards, Head of Schools, staff and parents/carers.

-The Headteachers and East Midlands Academy Trust, in consultation with staff, will undertake systematic monitoring and conduct regular reviews of the individual academy Behaviour Policy and procedures in order to evaluate them to ensure that the operation is effective, fair and consistent.
+The Head of Schools and East Midlands Academy Trust, in consultation with staff, will undertake systematic monitoring and conduct regular reviews of the individual academy Behaviour Policy and procedures in order to evaluate them to ensure that the operation is effective, fair and consistent.

-The Headteachers will keep the Trust Board and LABs informed.
+The Head of Schools will keep the Trust Board and LABs informed.